Thai Basil Chicken (Aromatic & Bold)

 Preparation Methods

-Stir-Frying: This technique involves cooking ingredients quickly over high heat while constantly stirring.
-It's essential for maintaining the crisp texture of vegetables and ensuring even cooking of the chicken.
-Mastering the wrist motion and using a wok will yield the best results.
+Stir-Frying: This technique involves cooking ingredients quickly over high heat while stirring.
+It’s essential for maintaining the vegetables’ crisp texture and the chicken’s tenderness.
+Use a wok for best heat distribution.

 Step 1: Prepare Ingredients

-Thai Basil Chicken (Aromatic & Bold) - Step 2: Mix the Sauce 1
+Thai Basil Chicken (Aromatic & Bold) - Step 2: Make the Sauce

-In a small bowl, combine the oyster sauce, soy sauce, fish sauce, and sugar.
+In a small bowl, combine soy sauce, oyster sauce, sugar, and fish sauce.

-Stir well until the sugar is dissolved, creating a smooth sauce.
+Stir the mixture until the sugar is fully dissolved.

 Step 3: Heat the Wok